 Sonar Cone (only available if sonar is present)-turns a cone that shows the area covered by your transducer on or off.

-Fish Symbols (only available if sonar is present)-displays suspended targets 1.
+Fish Symbols (only available if sonar is present)-displays suspended targets (such as fish).
 Targets are indicated by red, green, and yellow spheres.
 Red indicates the largest targets and green indicates the smallest targets.